bckohan/django-render-static/doc/source/templatetags.rst

 .. note::

-    When implementing custom URL transpilers, any additional named arguments passed to the ``urls_to_js`` tag will be passed as kwargs to the URL transpiler when this tag instantiates it.
+    When implementing custom URL transpilers, any additional named arguments passed to the :templatetag:`urls_to_js` tag will be passed as kwargs to the URL transpiler when this tag instantiates it.
 These parameters are meant to provide configuration toggles for the generated JavaScript.